-Welcome to the May 2020 edition of our biannual Public Company Update, for directors and in-house counsel of quoted companies, nomads/brokers and sponsors, and other corporate finance professionals and intermediaries.
+Welcome to the May 2021 edition of our biannual Public Company Update, for directors and inhouse counsel of quoted companies, nomads/brokers and sponsors, and other corporate finance professionals and intermediaries.

-As a wider team, we continue to support entrepreneurs, management teams, growth companies and investors, helping them to navigate this new landscape with advice on a wide range of legal issues.
+As a wider team, we continue to work with entrepreneurs, management teams, growth companies and investors, supporting them on a wide range of legal issues, both transactional and advisory.

 Mark Howard, Corporate Partner